37 Different Types of Wasps in Georgia

 10. Wool Sower Gall Wasp

-Talking of the numerous types of wasps in Georgia, the Wool Sower Gall Wasp (Amphibolips quercusinanis) is a type found there and in other areas in the eastern United States.
+Among the numerous types of wasps in Georgia, the Wool Sower Gall Wasp (Amphibolips quercusinanis) is found there and in other areas in the eastern United States.

 It is a solitary species and only reproduces once a year.
 The adult female wasps lay eggs on the leaves of oak trees, which then form a gall – a bumpy, woody growth on the tree’s leaves.